openshift-labs/learn-katacoda/middleware/amq-getting-started-broker/02-create-broker-instance.md

 ### Check broker deployment

-Follow up the Zookeeper and Kafka deployment to validate it is running.
+Follow up the AMQ broker deployment to validate it is running.

 To watch the pods status run the following command: